I have done thousands of pull-ups throughout the years—they are one of my favorite exercises.

 For more information, continue reading below.

 I will go through what exactly extra weight means, what makes pull-ups so surprisingly hard, and what you can do to increase the number of pull-ups you can do.

 What Makes Pull-Ups so Hard?

-Many different aspects can ultimately make pull-ups feel harder than they usually should be.
+Different things can make pull-ups significantly harder than what they should be.

-Don’t get me wrong, pull-ups are tough exercise and are not to be underestimated.
+Don’t get me wrong; pull-ups are a tough exercise and should not be underestimated.
 However, I feel you will agree with me that we should try to give ourselves every advantage possible.

 And the easiest way to do that is by finding out what makes them hard.